rganes5/MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH/README.md

-# MAANUSHI_EARTH
+# MAANUSHI_EARTH_E-COMMERCE
-My first e-commerce website using Golang implemented with Clean Architecture.
+My first e-commerce website with Clean Architecture using Golang with Gin framework